The Basics of a Non CMV

 • other trailers

-• They have fewer safety features than larger commercial vehicles, but they are still subject to the same standards as other motor vehicles.
+• They have fewer safety features than larger commercial vehicles but are still subject to the same standards as other motor vehicles.

-• Non CMVs can be used for leisure purposes or for working purposes, such as transporting tools and materials from one location to another without having to hire a professional driver.
+• Non-CMVs can be used for leisure or working purposes, such as transporting tools and materials from one location to another without hiring a professional driver.